trueheart78/trueheart78.com/quotes.md

 ### [Kent Beck][kent beck]

 > You're creating a vocabulary, not writing a program.
-Be a poet for a moment
+Be a poet for a moment.

 ### Ashe from FFXII